baijum/service-binding-documentation/docs/exposing-binding-data/provisioned-service.md

     apiVersion: example.com/v1alpha1
     kind: AccountService
     name: prod-account-service
+  application:
+    apiVersion: apps/v1
+    kind: Deployment
+    name: nodejs-app
 ```

-All the keys in the Secret resource are exposed as binding data and injected into the application.
+All the keys in the Secret resource are exposed as binding data and injected
+into the application.

 [provisioned-service]: https://github.com/k8s-service-bindings/spec#provisioned-service